Innovative Approaches to Advance Reconstructive Plastic Surgery: A Harvard Experience

 “When something is important enough, you do it even if the odds are not in your favor.” ~ Elon Musk.

-Is the human body as bountiful as the sun, and regeneration as bright?
+Is the human body as bountiful as the sun and regeneration as bright?

 “You shouldn’t do things differently just because they’re different.
 They need to be... better.” ~ Elon Musk.

-This article and the information within are for educational purposes only and should not be used as medical advice.
-This article is not intended to and should not be relied upon as medical opinion or medical advice.
-This article should not and is not intended to replace the advice of a trained, licensed medical professional in your area.
+This article and the information contained within it are for educational purposes only.
+It should not be construed or used as a medical opinion or advice.
+This article does NOT intend to supplement the advice of a trained, licensed medical professional in your area.